 South Carolina requires vehicle owners to carry liability auto insurance that meets at least the following minimums:

-So, what is liability coverage?
-It pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
+Liability coverage pays the medical bills, property damage bills, and other losses of anyone who's been injured or had their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.